CIS Summer Study Fellowship

 Q: Can I accept the CIS Summer Study Grant in addition to another summer award?

-A: Students may not request (or receive, if a CIS Summer Study Grant is awarded) support for living expenses during a period when they are receiving stipend support from other sources.
-If an award is received from other sources after notification of a CIS Summer Study Grant, students must contact CIS and withdraw their request.
-If the CIS Summer Study Grant request included support for non-stipend expenses, such as travel, these expenses may still be covered, but students must check first with Casey Johnson, the CIS Fellowship Coordinator.
+A: Students may not request (or receive, if a CIS Summer Study Fellowship is awarded) support for living expenses during a period when they are receiving stipend support from other sources.
+If an award is received from other sources after notification of a CIS Summer Study Fellowship, students must contact CIS and withdraw their request.
+If the CIS Summer Study Fellowship request included support for non-stipend expenses, such as travel, these expenses may still be covered, but students must check first with Casey Johnson, the CIS Fellowship Coordinator.

 Q: I’m going to be out of town when the proposal is due, can I just e-mail my proposal?

 A: No, please simply plan ahead and arrange to submit materials well ahead of the deadline.
 Alternatively, you can ask a colleague who is in town to print and submit your proposal materials.

 Q: How do I fill out the cover sheet which is in PDF form?